You, a person with phenomenal ideas and a passion, has heard it before:

 - You’re suspicious of both traditional corporate business models and/or you are fed up with nonprofit martyrdom, and want to figure out what a better structure might look like.

 - You’re looking for collaborative support and feedback from peers and experts to get moving and grow.

 Is there homework?
 How much time should I expect to put in outside of in-person sessions?

-Most of the actual writing and research for your plan you will do within group session times.
-The amount of time you want to put in is up to you.
+Much of the actual writing and barinstorming for your plan you will do within group session times.
+The amount of time you want to put in outside of our sessions is up to you.
 As the saying goes, you get what you give, but we recommend setting aside a couple hours a week at a minimum.

 We meet every two weeks to give you the time to implement, think, research, and revise your work in-between group sessions.

 What if I actually need a formal business plan to show to funders?

 The business planning workbook can easily be edited to include only the sections necessary for a formal Business Plan.
 You’ll leave having worked through most of the components that would go into a formal business plan by the end of the process.
 As part of the program, you’ll have access to our business plan template if you need it.